rachellewillemsma/rachellewillemsma.github.io/_posts/2023-05-15-cookingzine.md

 ---
 layout: page
 title:  "Rachelle Willemsma | Cooking Zine"
-header: Good Recipes Zine (Egg Edition)
+header: Egg Cooking Zine
-brief-header: Cooking Zine
+brief-header: Egg Cooking Zine
 permalink: /cookingzine/
-preview-image: "../img/cookingzine/cookingzine-500px.jpg"
+preview-image: "../img/cookingzine/cookingzine-500px.jpeg"
 ---

 #### Zines are smaller-scale magazines, usually self-published and containing personal or niche content.
 While I've held an interest in zines for some time, this was my first attempt at at publishing one myself.